Lindeneg/funkallero/docs/docs/usage/base-project.md

 Funkallero exposes a static `create` method that takes in a configuration object with [these](https://github.com/Lindeneg/funkallero/blob/master/packages/funkallero-core/src/service/configuration-service.ts#L5-L25) options.

-The only required option is a `setup` function that is used to register services.
+The only required options are `basePath` and a `setup` function that is used to register services.

 ###### src/index.ts